machinalis/iepy/docs/rules_tutorial.rst

 If you have labeled data on your corpus, the run will calculate how it scored in terms of precision, recall and other metrics.
-You have to keep in mind that this is not exactly what you'll get when you run the rules core, even if you run the verifier with all the rules and all the data, the numbers are going to be a little different because this will run every evidence with every rule, and the core will stop at first match.
-This is just a warning so you don't get too excited or too depressed with this results.
+You have to keep in mind that this is not exactly what you'll get when you run the rules core, even if you run the verifier with all the rules and all the data, the numbers are going to be a little different because this will run every evidence with every rule, and the core instead stops at the first match.
+This is just a warning so you don't get too excited or too depressed with these results.